-In 2020 to 2021 the West Suffolk Operational Hub was revalued by the council's appointed valuer Wilks, Head and Eve, using the Depreciated Replacement Cost (DRC) method.
-A net revaluation loss of £9.4 million has been reflected in the table above which is based on the BCIS cost information at the valuation date for the areas owned by the Council.
+In 2021 to 2022 the Mildenhall Hub was revalued by the council's appointed valuer Wilks, Head and Eve, using a combination of the Depreciated Replacement Cost (DRC) method and the Existing Use Value (EUV) method.
+The specialist areas of the building, such as the leisure centre and library were valued using DRC, whereas the office areas and health facility was valued under EUV.
+A net revaluation loss of £3.95 million has been reflected in the table above.